 - Headaches or seizures, a possible sign of brain metastases

-- Chronic coughing or trouble breathing, a possible symptoms of lung metastases
+- Chronic coughing or trouble breathing, possible symptoms of lung metastases

-- Abdominal pain or jaundice (yellow skin and eyes), which may be associated with liver metastases
+- Abdominal pain or yellow skin and eyes from a condition called jaundice, which may be associated with liver metastases

 Other symptoms may be related to the location of metastasis and may include changes in vision, changes in energy levels, feeling ill, low appetite and/or weight loss, or extreme fatigue.

-If a woman has a recurrence, a cycle of testing will begin to learn as much as possible about the recurrence.
-A biopsy of the recurrent tumor is often recommended to be certain of the diagnosis and to check for ER, PR, and HER2 status, because this may have changed since the original diagnosis.
+If a woman has a recurrence, a cycle of testing will begin to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
+A biopsy of the recurrent tumor is recommended confirm the diagnosis and to check for ER, PR, and HER2 status, because this may have changed since the original diagnosis.
 After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above (such as surgery, radiation therapy, chemotherapy, targeted therapy, and hormonal therapy) but may be used in a different combination or given at a different pace.
+Often the treatment plan will include the therapies described above such as surgery, radiation therapy, chemotherapy, targeted therapy, and hormonal therapy, but they may be used in a different combination or at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.

 - For women with a local recurrence within the breast after initial treatment with lumpectomy and adjuvant radiation therapy, the recommended treatment is mastectomy.
 Usually the cancer is completely removed with this treatment.

-- For women with a local or regional recurrence of the chest wall after an initial mastectomy, surgical removal of the recurrence followed by radiation therapy to the chest wall and lymph nodes is the recommended treatment, unless radiation therapy has already been given (radiation therapy cannot usually be given at full dose to the same area more than once).
+- For women with a local or regional recurrence in the chest wall after an initial mastectomy, surgical removal of the recurrence followed by radiation therapy to the chest wall and lymph nodes is the recommended treatment, unless radiation therapy has already been given because radiation therapy cannot usually be given at full dose to the same area more than once.

 Women with recurrent breast cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence .